JingMatrix/MagiskFonts/README.md

 ## Why do I need it?

-Add fonts for applications like browsers and e-books readers, such as `Google Play Books`.
+Add fonts for applications like browsers and e-books readers.
+However, in Android 15, `Chrome` and `Google Play Books` ignore customs fonts, while `FireFox` does render them.

 ## Reference